Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Still, there will be lots of competition for Iupati’s spot, as well as the other three starting positions.

-Seattle still has 17 offensive linemen on its roster (not including any who might sign as undrafted free agents), 12 of whom have started at least one NFL game.
+Seattle still has 17 offensive linemen on its roster (not including any to come who might sign as undrafted free agents), 12 of whom have started at least one NFL game.

 The NFL draft and post-draft roster shuffling make it good time for a look at who is where on Seattle’s offensive line.
 We’ll group each player under the position headings on the Seahawks’ roster.